Cryptograms

 Layout: Characters displayed vertically but read horizontally.
 A blend of contemporary art and cryptology; an artistic format using my linear graphic character set, developed over years of experimentation, to reveal the ciphertext.

 Objective: Decipher the code (ciphertext).
-It reveals the my thoughts on a particular subject as well as the title of the piece.
+It reveals my thoughts on a particular subject as well as the title of the piece.
 Some pieces include other blended elements.